 I however don't know that it is possible to make F1 any more exciting, if any more stress is added to the sport I will surely be sent to an early grave through my heart stopping for a wholly unhealthy amount of time!
 But with the new rules cutting down on all manner of things like tire grip, I'd better look at watching the races with a doctor because it looks like the rule-makers may have injected the desired amount of excitement, and in a dose to strain even the best defibrillator!

 The action commences this weekend in Australia.
-Round one has for the last two years has started down under in explosive fashion.
+For the last two years round one has started 'down under' in explosive fashion.
 In 1996 Damon Hill and the then new boy, Jacques Villeneuve, battled out one of the most exciting duels I have ever seen.
-Last year David Coulthard took the top step of the podium after a stunning incident-filled race that saw Alesi running out of fuel despite his crew nearly throwing the 'pit in' board at him as he sped past them lap after lap.
+Last year David Coulthard took the top step of the podium after a stunning incident-filled race that saw Jean Alesi running out of fuel despite his crew nearly throwing the 'pit in' board at him as he sped past them lap after lap.
 (Remember Murray's classic line, "Oh you've got a lot of explaining to do sunshine") Frentzen exited in spectacular style in what could have been his glorious victorious race in his maiden voyage in the Williams car.
 A fact that commentator Martin Brundle exclaimed "Oh he's lost it, he's lost it, he-has-lost-it!!".

 So who can do the biz this year then, who will win the silverware and who will eventually wear the crown?
 The choices are many and varied, but in truth, things in formula one are rarely that open.
 My tips for winners are:-